Faye Dunaway: Legacy and reputation

-Famously demanding, with an attention to detail that sometimes drove costars and directors mad, Dunaway believed that she was often mistaken as being as cold and calculating as some of the women she portrayed.
+Famously demanding, with an attention to detail that sometimes drove co-stars and directors mad, Dunaway believed that she was often mistaken as being as cold and calculating as some of the women she portrayed.
 Her clashes with Roman Polanski on the set of Chinatown earned her a reputation for being difficult to work with.
 Upon the release of the film, Polanski told a reporter for Rolling Stone that he considered Dunaway "a gigantic pain in the ass", but added that he had "never known an actress to take work as seriously as she does.
 I tell you, she is a maniac."
-Bette Davis described Dunaway as the worst person she had ever worked with in an interview with Johnny Carson in 1988, calling her "totally impossible", "uncooperative', and "very unprofessional".
+Bette Davis described Dunaway as the worst person she had ever worked with in an interview with Johnny Carson in 1988, calling her "totally impossible", "uncooperative", and "very unprofessional".
 Dunaway denied Davis' claims in her autobiography, writing "Watching her, all I could think of was that she seemed like someone caught in a death throe, a final scream against a fate over which no one has control.
 I was just the target of her blind rage at the one sin Hollywood never forgives in its leading ladies: growing old."

 In his 1996 book Making Movies, Sidney Lumet slammed Dunaway's reputation for being difficult as "totally untrue", and called her a "selfless, devoted, and wonderful actress".
 Director Elia Kazan described Dunaway as "a supremely endowed, hungry, curious, bright young talent", and added, "Faye is a brilliant actress and a shy, highly-strung woman.
 She is intelligent, and she is strong-willed."
 Like Lumet, Kazan felt she was not difficult, but a perfectionist who was never satisfied.
 "The artist is rarely, if ever, satisfied.
 The artist is frequently grateful and intermittently amazed, but he or she is never satisfied.
 That Faye is unlikely to be satisfied with her efforts—or those with whom she works—is not a caprice; it is not the willful misbehavior of a spoiled actress: This is how artists operate."
 Johnny Depp, who co-starred with Dunaway in Arizona Dream and Don Juan deMarco, called her a misunderstood artist.
 "She's just uncompromising as an actress, and I think that's a positive thing."
 Maria Elena Fernandez of the Los Angeles Times wrote in a 2005 article about Dunaway that "in her case, the behavior many call 'difficult' seems clearly linked more to passions than to ego".
 In her autobiography Looking for Gatsby, Dunaway confronted this reputation and described herself as a "perfectionist":